openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 ```/xml/itembody/colors/color[text()='white' or text()='yellow' or text()='green']```

 ### Moving Elements
-There is no EMU modifier to specifically move elements in an EQUELLA item however this can be easily achieved by a Copy XML modifier followed by a Remove XML modifier.
+There is no EMU modifier to specifically move elements in an openEQUELLA item however this can be easily achieved by a Copy XML modifier followed by a Remove XML modifier.
 For example, say in the following example you wish to move the keyword elements to under the keywords element:
 ```
 <xml>
 <itembody>